FailAcademy/learning/wdp-toronto/_slides/week-06/03-intro-to-wordpress.md

 But whoops!
 How can we link up the `style.css` file now that it's path is broken?
 Try adding the loop too!

+???

+Give class ( ~20-30 mins) to try the exercise.

+Recommend students come up and share their answer and correct as a class if necessary.

 ---

 # What We've Learned